SiddharthShyniben/code-modes/CONTRIBUTING.md

 #### Before Submitting A Bug Report

 - First of all, test with the latest update release to see if the issue persists.
 Frequently, a bug report submitted for an older release is first suggested to test with the available latest update release or even an available latest Early Access release.
-- Make sure that all your own code is logical and proper.
-Use your instincts.
-Maybe a proofread by someone else may help.
 - **Perform a search on GitHub and Google** to see if this has happened before.
 If it has, add a comment to the existing issue instead of opening a new one.